pygfx/pygfx/README.md

 is very limited.
 This means we can have *a lot* of objects and still be fast.

 As an example, see `collections_line.py`: drawing 1000 line objects with 30k points each at 57 FPS (on my laptop).

-## How to build a visialization

-See also the examples, they all do something like this:

-* Instantiate a renderer and a canvas to render to.
-* Create a scene and populate it with world objects.
-* Create a camera (and maybe a control).
-* Define an  animate function that calls: `renderer.render(scene, camera)`

 ## On world objects, materials, and geometry